Drupal Cache Strategy with Varnish and Edge CDN on Acquia

 - At Configuration >> Performance

-- Set Browser cache maximum age (max-age) to zero, or 1 minute.
+- Set Browser cache maximum age (max-age) to 1 minute.

 - Set a Page Rule in Cloudflare, with: